Korean court music: Hyangak

 The genre of hyangak refers to court banquet music originating from Korea.
 Hyangak means 'indigenous/native music, folk music.
-During the Unified Silla period of Korea, the genre widely included native Korean court music, along with music imported from China prior to the years of the Tang Dynasty.
+During the Unified Silla period of Korea, the genre widely included native Korean court music, along with music imported from China prior to the years of the Tang dynasty.
 As hyangak includes original Korean music, it is commonly acknowledged as the most prominent genre of court music, and its wider musical range has also led to the preference of Koreans to perform it more frequently than other genres.

-Its historical origins trace as far back to the Three Kingdoms period (220AD-280AD).
+Its historical origins trace as far back to the Three Kingdoms period (220 AD – 280 AD).
 However, the earliest recordings of hyangak were during the 14th century, which was seen through the very first few creations of instrumental hyangak compositions.
 The 15th century started to see the creation of 24 hyangak compositions in total, and by the year 1434, there were around 80 compositions of hyangak music.
 During the Unified Silla period of Korea, hyangak was only played alongside dangak.
-Within the Goryeo Dynasty, hyangak was referred to instead as sokak.
-Some of the genre's musical instruments were derived from the Unified Silla period, including the samhyeon and samjook, however hyangak was also played with foreign instruments such as the janggu, haegeum and the flute.
-The Joseon Dynasty finally saw less of a clear distinction between hyangak and dangak through each genre's direct influence on one another.Dangak music is typically accompanied with folk dance performances referred to as hyangak chongjae.
+Within the Goryeo dynasty, hyangak was referred to instead as sokak.
+Some of the genre's musical instruments were derived from the Unified Silla period, including the samhyeon and samjook; however, hyangak was also played with foreign instruments such as the janggu, haegeum and the daegeum.
+The Joseon dynasty finally saw less of a clear distinction between hyangak and dangak through each genre's direct influence on one another.Dangak music is typically accompanied with folk dance performances referred to as hyangak chongjae.

 One of the most important hyangak pieces is referred to as yeomillak.
-Other hyangak pieces include pollyeong, haeryeong, and poheoja, all of which are performed in Chinese style.
+Other hyangak pieces include pollyeong, haeryeong, and boheoja, all of which are performed in Chinese style.